Yuejun-GUO/review-sentiment-analysis/README.md

 ### Dataset

 [amazon-shoe-reviews](https://huggingface.co/datasets/gyoungjr/amazon-shoe-reviews) and [amazon-electronics-reviews](https://huggingface.co/datasets/gyoungjr/amazon-electronics-reviews) are two public datasets on Hugging Face for sentiment analysis.
 Both datasets include user product reviews on Amazon.
+In both datasets, each user reivew has a corresponding ranking (ranging from 0 to 4) on the product.

 | 	Dataset	 | 	#train	 | 	#test	  |
 |:---------:|:--------:|:--------:|